Down Payment Scout

 Quick Answer

-California Housing Finance Agency (CalHFA) offers 6 down payment assistance programs with up to $150,000 in assistance (via CalHFA Forgivable Equity Builder Loan (F...).
-1 program is a grant requiring no repayment.
-Minimum credit score: 660.
+California Housing Finance Agency (CalHFA) offers 7 down payment assistance programs with up to $150,000 in assistance (via SETH MyHome Plus Program).
+Minimum credit score: 620.
 All CalHFA programs are available statewide to California homebuyers.

 This guide covers every CalHFA program currently available, including eligibility requirements, assistance amounts, repayment terms, and how CalHFA compares to alternatives like GSFA and Chenoa Fund.